Anna-Stacy/gencg_h2501/WeeklyJournals/Week_2.md

 ## Exploration & Experimentation

 Week 2 was still foundations, but with more “okay now touch it and see what happens.”
 We went into interactive design, and I immediately became obsessed with making the sketch react to the cursor.
 I tested mapping the mouse position to scale so shapes would expand and shrink as I moved.
 Something like radius = map(mouseX, 0, width, 10, 200) became my new best friend.
-I also played with sensitivity—because if the range is too big, the sketch feels like it’s screaming.
+I also played with sensitivity, because if the range is too big, the sketch feels like it’s screaming.
 If it’s too small, it feels like it’s ignoring me (rude).

 Also: I had lost the Week 1 image because I had no account, so this week I made an account and re-did the work so I could stop living dangerously.
 This was the week I realized p5.js isn’t hard, but my file management habits are.
 Now it’s saved.
 Forever.
 Muhahaha.